bainbrid/l1ds/README.md

-# l1dssuep
+# l1ds
-This is a user code for the configuration of a SUEP analysis using L1 scouting used with the [main code](https://gitlab.cern.ch/cms-phys-ciemat/nanoaod_base_analysis.git) of the NanoAOD-base-analysis, which aims to process NanoAOD datasets, allowing to generate different root files, histograms and plots with the desired selection of events, variables and branches.
+This is a user code for the configuration of analyses using L1 scouting used with the [main code](https://gitlab.cern.ch/cms-phys-ciemat/nanoaod_base_analysis.git) of the NanoAOD-base-analysis, which aims to process NanoAOD datasets, allowing to generate different root files, histograms and plots with the desired selection of events, variables and branches.

-Make a fork of this repository, so you can use it as an example for your own analysis.

 ## User guide: